devlikeapro/waha/docs/site/content/en/docs/how-to/plus-version/index.md

 Go ahead and get your own WhatsApp HTTP API!

-### Install Plus
+## Install Plus
-After you get the password, use it to login and download docker image:
+After you get the password, get your login to Docker Hub in [Patron Portal ->](https://portal.devlike.pro/) and run the commands:
 ```bash
 docker login -u devlikeapro -p {KEY}
 docker pull devlikeapro/whatsapp-http-api-plus